KLA Corporation (KLAC)

 When considering an investment in KLA Corporation, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-There is a lot to like about KLA Corporation.
-First of all, the company’s revenue growth was impressive over the last five years.
-And while its projected EPS for the next year is lacking, its admirable gross margins indicate robust pricing power.
-On top of that, KLA Corporation’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+KLA Corporation is an amazing business ranking highly on our list.
+First, the company’s revenue growth was impressive over the last five years, and analysts believe it can continue growing at these levels.
+On top of that, its admirable gross margins indicate robust pricing power, and its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.